 BUSINESS TRAVEL CONSULTING SA DE CV

-On behalf of the International Collaboration of PeriAnaesthesia Nurses, Inc., whom I represent as president (hereinafter referred to as "The Client"), want to recognize Business Travel Consulting S.A. de C.V. (hereinafter referred to as “BTC”) as the official agency for the organization our congress: the 5th International Conference for PeriAnaesthesia Nurses -ICPAN 2019-, to take place from November 05 to 08, 2019 in Cancun, Mexico.
+On behalf of the International Collaboration of PeriAnaesthesia Nurses, Inc., whom I represent as its Chair (hereinafter referred to as "The Client"), recognize Business Travel Consulting S.A. de C.V. (hereinafter referred to as “BTC”) as the official agency for the organization our congress: the 5th International Conference for PeriAnaesthesia Nurses -ICPAN 2019-, to take place from November 05 to 08, 2019 in Cancun, Mexico.

-This letter of commitment is signed to strengthen commercial ties and to commit ourselves to the signing of the contract that will be carried out in the current year 2018 with BTC, with the understanding that BTC will provide the following services: lodging, food, air and ground transportation, audiovisual equipment, production, registration, administration of free work and logistics, to mention a few but not in a limited wat, plus all the services that are required in the process of conducting our event, which will be reflected at the end of it with a report.
+This letter of commitment is signed to strengthen commercial ties and to commit ourselves to the signing of the contract that will be carried out in the current year 2018 - 2019 with BTC, with the understanding that BTC will provide the following services: lodging, food, air and ground transportation, audiovisual equipment, production, registration, administration of the abstractsand logistics, to mention a few but not in a limited way, plus all the services that are required in the process of conducting our event, which will be reflected at the conclusión of the congress in a report.

 Sincerely,